Andresmup/github-foundations/23_AUTHENTICATION_&_SECURITY/Readme.md

 > [!NOTE]
 > Remember the are three main ways to use CodeQL analysis for code scanning:
-> -Use default setup to quickly configure CodeQL analysis for code scanning on your repository.
+> - Use default setup to quickly configure CodeQL analysis for code scanning on your repository.
 Default setup automatically chooses the languages to analyze, query suite to run, and events that trigger scans.
 If you prefer, you can manually select the query suite to run and languages to analyze.
 After you enable CodeQL, GitHub Actions will execute workflow runs to scan your code.
 > - Use advanced setup to add the CodeQL workflow to your repository.
 This generates a customizable workflow file which uses the github/codeql-action to run the CodeQL CLI.
 > - Run the CodeQL CLI directly in an external CI system and upload the results to GitHub.